-Windows, external doors and joinery

-Repair category 1

-Notes No significant defects evident.

-The seals to older double glazed units often fail resulting in condensation between the panes of glass.
+Windows, external doors and joinery Repair category 2 Notes General age related wear and tear was evident to window units.
+Ongoing repair and maintenance can be anticipated.
+I am advised by the seller that the sun room windows are around 20 years old, however, some glazed panels have been replaced in the recent past.
+The seals to double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.